 Several county governments in Texas, Illinois and New York have filed their own opioid lawsuits that make similar allegations to the Bexar County litigation, including:

-Phipps Anderson Deacon Law, and our team of opioid injury and death attorney’s, stand ready to aggressively pursue justice for any municipalities that have been affected by the opioid epidemic.
+Phipps Anderson Deacon LLP, and our team of opioid injury and death attorneys, stand ready to aggressively pursue justice for any municipalities and counties that have been affected by the opioid epidemic.
 Our firm understands the dreadful nature of this unfortunate, avoidable tragedy and we will not let those responsible avoid accountability any longer.
 We are prepared to represent those seeking justice against the pharmaceutical companies and prescribing doctors whose negligent actions gave opportunity for this pandemic to become a national crisis.
 Give us call at (210) 340-9877 now and see if your situation merits legal action.

-“We were responding to marketing – really a brilliant marketing campaign – and in some cases marketing disguised as education – that led us to believe that the risks of addiction had been overblown, led us to believe that we had been allowing patients to suffer needlessly, that we could be more compassionate if we prescribed opioids more liberally; and that campaign was filled with misinformation,”
+The co-founder of Physicians for Responsible Opioid Prescribing, Dr. Andrew Kolodny, stated during an interview, “We were responding to marketing – really a brilliant marketing campaign – and in some cases marketing disguised as education – that led us to believe that the risks of addiction had been overblown, led us to believe that we had been allowing patients to suffer needlessly, that we could be more compassionate if we prescribed opioids more liberally; and that campaign was filled with misinformation.”
+This sort of deception is unacceptable and justice must be served.

 Since the Pharma litigation concluded, Phipps Anderson Deacon has been routinely contacted about opioid litigation because the firm’s attorneys are uniformly acknowledged to be the most experienced in the country concerning the marketing and distribution of these dangerous drugs.
 The firm currently represents governmental entities in multiple states and counties in on-going litigation against pharmaceutical companies and physicians.
 It is also actively investigating similar cases on behalf of government bodies and institutions across the country.